 For another year, we have chosen not to drop our prices for Black Friday but instead support a cause that is close to our hearts as an organic and sustainable clothing manufacturer.

-This year we have chosen to support charities that will make life easier for kids and adults with asthma and allergies.
-In the UK, we will support the charity organisation Allergy UK.
+This year we have chosen to support charities that make life easier for kids and adults with asthma and allergies.
+In the UK, we will be support the charity organisation, Allergy UK.
 We will donate 20% of our turnover in the UK on Black Friday to Allergy UK.

 A family’s narrative